Pumpkin Spice Muffins! Organic, Gluten-Free, Grain-Free, Vegan

 - 4 1/2 Tbsp Raw Honey or Maple Syrup

-- 2 Tbsp coconut oil OR (3 Tbsp Nate's Raw Harvest Almond or Pecan Butter)
+- 2 Tbsp coconut oil (liquid, but NOT hot/warm) OR substitute (3 Tbsp Nate's Raw Harvest sprouted, organic Almond Butter or sprouted, TX Pecan Butter)

 - 1 Large egg or Flax egg substitute (see below for Flax egg substitute recipe)